dalvare/mortgage-calculators/README.md

 # Mortgage Calculators

-A collection of C# calculators for mortgage affordability, loan comparison, and refinancing, with robust input validation using [FluentValidation](https://fluentvalidation.net/).
+A collection of C# calculators for mortgage calculators using [FluentValidation](https://fluentvalidation.net/).

 ## Features